coala/documentation/Developers/Newcomers_Guide.rst

 Let us know on gitter that you are interested in contributing and ask for an invitation to our org.
 This is your first step towards contributing.
+A maintainer will command ``cobot`` (our gitter bot) to invite you and be part of the Newcomer team.
 The invitation will be sent by mail and you will have to accept it to join.
 If you don't find the invitation, accept it `here <https://github.com/coala>`_.